Speaker race has no clear favorite as GOP tensions rise

 A handful of moderates are endorsing his comeback bid, a sentiment that has increased amid the turmoil in Israel.

-Rep. Carlos Giménez (R-Fla.) told the conference on Monday that he only supports McCarthy at this point and plans to nominate him on Wednesday.
+Rep. Carlos A Gimenez (R-Fla.) told the conference Monday that he only supports McCarthy at this point and plans to nominate him Wednesday.

 “Not a single person who voted against Kevin last week is of a different mind this week,” Rep. Matt Gaetz (R-Fla.), who led the effort to oust McCarthy, told The Hill on Monday.
 “Plenty who voted for Kevin last week would never vote for him again.”